weaviate/weaviate-io/developers/weaviate/concepts/data.md

 If you don't specify an ID, Weaviate generates a random UUID for you.

-In queries without any other ordering specified, Weaviate returns objects in the order of UUIDs.
-This means that queries to [read objects](../search/basics.md#list-objects), or [delete objects](../manage-data/delete.mdx#delete-multiple-objects-by-id), without any other ordering specified, will be processed in the order of UUIDs.
+In requests without any other ordering specified, Weaviate processes them in ascending UUID order.
+This means that requests to [list objects](../search/basics.md#list-objects), use of the [cursor API](../manage-data/read-all-objects.mdx), or requests to [delete objects](../manage-data/delete.mdx#delete-multiple-objects-by-id), without any other ordering specified, will be processed in ascending UUID order.

 ### Cross-references